-Completely surrounded by the Waring and Baird mountain ranges, the park protects a bevy of sub-arctic geography.
+Completely surrounded by the Waring and Baird mountain ranges, this park protects a bevy of sub-arctic geography.
 The Kobuk River and the Great Kobuk Sand Dunes are the spectacular gems of the park, but there is so much more.
-A quarter million caribou migrate through the Park twice a year – north in the spring, south in the fall.
+A quarter million caribou migrate through the park twice a year – north in the spring, south in the fall.

 Denali National Park

 Ahh Denali.
 In a state of grandness, this park is the feather in the cap.
 With over 6 million acres of protected land, it truly is a gem of wilderness.
 More developed than Kobuk or Gates of the Arctic, Denali never-the-less takes a certain amount of planning.
 There is only one road in the park and private travel is not allowed beyond mile 15; which means you are walking, biking or riding a bus.
 Not a bad way to see one of the most beautiful places on the planet, but it shouldn’t come as a surprise.

 Denali Park Road.
 92 miles long, the Denali Park Road parallels the Alaska Range and travels through low valleys and high mountain passes.
 It is the only road in the park.
 Along its route, beautiful landscapes are the norm, with Denali making a regular appearance.

 This is the largest of the Alaska national parks and it’s also the largest national park in the United States.
 How large you ask?
 Yellowstone large, times six.
 Follow any braided river or stream to its source and you will find either a receding, advancing, or tidewater glacier.
 Hike its mountains, float its rivers, ski its glaciers.
 As with most of the Alaska national parks, travel service and facilities are limited but there are still endless opportunities to explore and discover America’s premier mountain wilderness.